citusdata/citus-benchmark/ycsb/README.md

 ### Run YCSB against Citus on Azure

-The scripts load the amount of records specified behind the records flag and runs any of the YCSB standard workloads by performing the specified amount of operations.
-A CSV with some statistics from the benchmark is automatically generated afterwards on the driver VM and transferred to your local machine.
+The YCSB scri pts will automatically take care ofthe provisioning of the Citus clusters and makes sure the the specified workloads are executed.
+The workloads consist of a specified amount of records behind the `--records` flag and the amount of operations specified after the `--operations` flag.
+A `.csv` with some interesting results of the benchmark is automatically generated afterward each benchmark.
+This csv file is generated on the driver VM and transferred to your local machine when the benchmark run is finished.

 For details on the flags run: